 Kingman is known as The Heart of Historic Route 66 because the longest remaining preserved stretch of the famous all-American road, Route 66, runs through downtown.
 However, that is not all there is to the Kingman.

-Kingman is a mining a ranching center that is presently experiencing a growth spurt along with many other areas of Arizona.
+Kingman is a mining and a ranching center that is presently experiencing a growth spurt along with many other areas of Arizona.

 Population / Elevation

 Median Age: 42.9

 Elevation: 3,345 feet above sea level

 In October of 1857, Lt.
 Edward Fitzgerald Beale and his experimental Camel Corps trudged across the present site of Kingman, Arizona, surveying a wagon road along the 35th parallel.
 After the first travelers encountered hostile Indians in the area, Fort Mojave was established on the Colorado River.
 Off-duty soldiers scouted the hills and found gold and silver.
 Mining camps sprang up in the years to come and in the early 1870s, cattle were driven in to take advantage of the lush grasses of the area.
 In 1880, Lewis Kingman surveyed the area, and the laying of railroad track was eventually completed in 1883, establishing Kingman as a mining and ranching center.
 In 1887, Kingman became the County Seat.
 Its location on the railroad line and on Route 66 made the area ideal for commerce.
 It was also in the direct route to what would become Hoover Dam.